-In addition, an Excel-based report containing aggregate data on compensation and responsibilities by gender, race/ethnicity, and other individual and institutional demographics will be released to the public each year and can be accessed below.
+In addition, an Excel-based report containing aggregate data on compensation and responsibilities by gender, race/ethnicity, and other individual and institutional demographics is released to the public each year and can be accessed below.

-When interpretating the Report on the Compensation of the Dean’s Office Staff data, please consider the following:
+When interpreting the Report on the Compensation of the Dean’s Office Staff data, please consider the following:

 - While the report data provide a cohort of individuals with a degree type and a procedurally intensive specialty, data are not normalized for a specific department, specialty, or their faculty rank.

 - Because the survey only collects compensation data for senior-most leaders across administrative areas, the report’s analysis cannot provide a full accounting of dean’s office leadership structures across medical schools.
 For example, there may have been additional assistant or associate dean positions under the senior-most leader.

 - The survey’s eight administrative categories may not reflect the full composition of senior leadership roles at each U.S. medical school.
 For example, some medical schools may have joint positions that cover two administrative areas, such as Student Affairs and Diversity Affairs.
 In cases where there are such joint positions, the survey instructions asked participants to report data for their area of primary responsibility.

 - Although the AAMC has added administrative areas to the survey over the years, schools may have senior leaders in other positions not included in the survey, such as senior associate dean of strategic planning.

 - In some cases, data cannot be reported by multiple demographics across administrative areas due to small sample sizes.

 - The report data do not account for how long a person may have held a role (i.e., time in position) and its potential impact on compensation.